 - Freeze dried strawberries

-And they couldn’t be more perfect for these homemade chocolate truffles.
-Because they are totally dried it there is no moisture to mess with the texture at all.
+They couldn’t be more perfect for these homemade chocolate truffles.
+Because the strawberries totally dried, there is no moisture to mess with the texture of the ganache centre at all.
 You’re just adding powdered strawberries which mixes through the ganache perfectly and leaves you with an intense strawberry flavour.
 The perfect little sweet treat for that someone special in your life.

 How to make chocolate truffles

 This is the best part as homemade chocolate truffles are incredibly quick and easy to make.